ravindilk/ravindilk/README.md

 # 👋 Hi, I'm Ravindi Kariyawasam

 🎓 I am a BSc.
-Physical Science graduate in Mathematics, Physics, and Statistics from the University of Sri Jayewardenepura, a final-year BIT student at the UCSC, and currently working as an ICT teacher.
-💡 Committed to expanding knowledge, mentoring others, and building sustainable wealth through professional excellence.
+Physical Science graduate in Mathematics, Physics, and Statistics from the University of Sri Jayewardenepura, a final-year BIT student at the UCSC, 💡 Committed to expanding knowledge, mentoring others, and building sustainable wealth through professional excellence.
 🎯 Goal: To build a successful career in the education sector by developing advanced teaching skills and expertise in technology subjects.